 The brain samples consisted of medulla oblongata, and often also a small part of the cerebellum and midbrain, obtained through the foramen magnum using the specially designed metal spoon.
-The samples were examined at the Norwegian Veterinary Institute's laboratories in Oslo and Harstad.
+The samples were examined at the Norwegian Veterinary Institute's laboratory in Oslo.